In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what specific evidence is needed to evaluate the argument and explain how the evidence would weaken or strengthen the argument.

-The following is a recommendation from the business manager of Monarch Books.
+The following is a memorandum from the business manager of a television station.

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.